Azure/Verified-Telemetry-Solution-Sample/README.md

   * Open Explorer View (Ctrl+Shift+E), Right click on file docker-compose.yml and select *Compose Up*

     ![Docker Compose](./media/docker-compose.png)
-  * Ensure notifications on your PC are ON, and accept the file sharing request which you will get while docker creates your application
+  * Ensure notifications on your PC are ON.
+  * You can potentially get a file sharing request shown below while docker creates your application.
+If you do get the access request, click on *Share It*

     ![Docker File Access](./media/docker-fileaccess.png)
   * In case you update your constants.js file later, Right click on file docker-compose.yml and select *Compose Restart*